jerling2/project-2/README.md

 8. **Program!** You can program on your local machine and see the server update in real time :)

+**BUG:** the standard home page is not found.
+Fix this by removing the path('test/, foobar) in the project.urls.

+*(Go to http://127.0.0.1:8000/test to see a proof-of-concept API's GET request)*

 *ChatGPT co-authored this readme document.*